Code-Institute-Submissions/python-django/README.md

 https://github.com/anthony-keogh/python-django/tree/master/static/images/microsoft-testing

+After testing i was not satisfied with some of the background color in many of the pages, so i changed it so a blend of dark blue to light blue to add class and style to the website

 • In terms of the backend coding i really had to take a bird eye view of the structure of my code and syntax to really get a grip of how i was going to make this code execute.
 For that reason i took each block of code, tested it on visual studio code and if it did not execute, i would then have to understand the fundamentals better by reading more python documentation on websites like w3schools and tutorials point.
 I found this effective technique as i wasn’t trying to code by way out of the problems but planning and understand the core concepts better after making mistakes.

 # ----------Main Content--------